What, you didn’t know this was a series?

 Effective Habit #7: Be Likeable

 So don’t be an asshat.
 No, you don’t have to burry your nose into your clients posterior (that’s really not “likeable”, it’s ass kissing, which few people truly find likeable).
 No, you don’t have to be your clients BFF.
 No, you don’t have to be a “yes man” and agree with every word your client utters, nor do you have to tell them everything they want to hear.
 In fact, rarely will you be telling clients what they want to hear because a solid 9/10ths of real estate sales involves educating your clients and that usually means telling them what they don’t want to hear.
 Just be honest.
 Brutally so.
 While the truth in and of itself may not be likeable, your clients will ultimately like you for being honest.
+There are numerous great places for real estate training that can help you hone all of these 7 habits in order to get you to the top of your real estate game.
+Validum Institute is considered one of the best institutes that provides nationally recognised real estate training in Queensland.

 Be yourself.
 Be true.
 Be real.
 That’s likeable.
 Leave fake smarmy sales guy at home.
 Or locked in a trunk somewhere.
 No one likes fake smarmy sales guy.